-28. Off Site Visits
+30.0 Off Site Visits

-28.1 Off site visits are the subject of a risk assessment on Evolve.
+30.1 Off site visits are the subject of a risk assessment.
+The school obtains written notification from any agency or third party organisation used, to seek assurance that the appropriate level of checks have been carried out as required by their role.
 Safeguarding concerns or allegations will be responded to following the Pan Dorset Safeguarding Children Partnership procedures (as above).
 The member of staff in charge of the visit will report any safeguarding concerns to the Designated Safeguarding Lead and Headteacher, who will pass to the First Response Safeguarding Hub if appropriate.
 In emergency the staff member in charge will contact the police and/or the First Response Safeguarding Hub.